aweis89/ai-terminals.nvim/README.md

 The plugin includes some additional convenience functions:

 * **💬 Add Comments (Aider):** Insert comments above the current line with a custom prefix (e.g., `AI!`, `AI?`) and automatically start the Aider terminal if not already running (`:h ai-terminals.aider_comment`).
+* **🔄 Diff Changes:** View changes made by AI tools in vim diff tabs.
+Requires `enable_diffing = true` in your config.
+Each changed file opens in its own tab for review.
+Re-opening the terminal window resets the changes.
+See `:help diff-mode` for vim's diff commands like `:diffput` and `:diffget` to manipulate changes.
+Alternatively, use `diff_changes({ delta = true })` to view changes with the delta diff viewer in a terminal.
+Note: Git-based diff tools (like gitsigns.nvim or fugitive.vim) provide more feature-rich diff management and are recommended for most workflows (`:h ai-terminals.diff_changes`).

 #### Deprecated Functions